cedric-h/linear-webgl/README.md

 I say "high-retina" in almost every demo, where I should say "high-resolution retina" (one brain skip, copy/pasted a million times)

 paint.html is the only demo which has a touchscreen rotatable camera, and almost the only demo where the camera doesn't skip if you rotate up too far.
 (That is just a one-line fix after `yaw =`.)
 More work is necessary for many demos to make sure they work on mobile.
+EDIT: some issues with the touch controls here, needs a rework.
+Probably need to completely separate this codepath from mouse controls.

+On the topic of camera controls, scroll_thick.html and sphere_texture.html have _much smoother_ camera controls than cube_camera, cube_grid, cube_editor, etc. Also probably some other demos which use that camera code outside of the cube family which I have forgotten.

 I say "set up premultiplied alpha," then do `gl.blendFunc(gl.SRC_ALPHA, gl.ONE_MINUS_DST_ALPHA)` but the way premultiplied alpha works, the color should be multiplied by ... nothing. `gl.ONE`.
 It's premultiplied.
 So I need to audit transparency in a lot of places.
 Alternatively, I could keep that "premultiplied alpha" blend func, and simply divide `rgb` by `a` in the shader, which may be preferable since premultiplication is lossy.
 Should note if so though because it's not obvious.

 There are some places where things aren't especially "linear" or flat.
 I do have indirection/object orientation/etc. in some instances.
 I ought to audit myself to see if I'm doing so tastefully.
 Or perhaps it simply doesn't matter.

+In several .htmls (cube family in particular) `input.released` is commented "true for a frame after up," when it is actually "true for a frame after down."
+Not as simple as just updating the comment, because `_released` shouldn't be the field name.

 # errata - optimization
 Plenty of matrices are allocated that don't need to be.